 If your cat is shy or timid, they can still enjoy a catio.
 You might want to consider including some hiding spots to help them feel safe, and anything else that they enjoy.

-I have a senior cat, would they enjoy a catio?
+I have a senior cat.
+Would they enjoy a catio?
 What about my new kitten?

 My cat is a bit skittish.
 Would they benefit from a catio?

 Absolutely!
 Skittish cats may appreciate some tunnels for privacy.
-Curious cats would love hanging out on a high perch to take it all in.
+Cautious cats would love hanging out on a high perch to take it all in.
 Cats on the curvier side may benefit from some “sneaky exercise” from bridges or walkways.
 Catios cater to all types of cats!

 How long will it take for my cat to get used to a catio?

-Additional Resources
+Additional resources

 Learn how to build a catio